Communications house cleaning...with a twist

-As you squeeze out the last days of your summer before the academic year begins, consider doing a bit of house cleaning to set you up for a strong start and a smooth transition into the new year.
+As you ease (or sprint!) your way through summer, consider doing a bit of house cleaning to set you up for a strong start and smooth transition into fall.

-Sometime in the summer or in the fall semester, consider conducting a review of your campus communications.
-I recommend a twist on the traditional higher ed communications audit, which includes a careful sweep of internal institutional communications and messages.
+This summer, consider conducting a review of your external communications.
+I recommend a twist on the traditional communications audit, which includes a careful sweep of internal institutional communications and messages.

-When conducting a Communications Audit, often institutions (and consultants) look only at external communications—enrollment, fundraising, alumni relations, social media—and exclude internal communications.
-Messages coming out of high-profile offices such as the president’s office, which are written for internal audiences (students, faculty, staff, trustees), often become public.
+When conducting a Communications Audit, often institutions and organizations (and consultants) look only at external communications—enrollment, fundraising, external relations, social media—and exclude internal communications.
+Messages coming out of high-profile offices such as the CEO's office, which are written for internal audiences (students, faculty, staff, trustees), often become public.
 They are important tools for an institution to use to strengthen key messages developed for external audiences; a way to reinforce your brand internally, and to build a shared knowledge of goals and initiatives, issues and direction.

 An Internal Communications Audit can be completed fairly quickly, using a formula to gather sets of specific communications and assess them against your key audiences, strategic plan, and messaging platform.